Bail granted for two men accused of assault of QIH director Kevin Lunney

 Luke O’Reilly (66), from Mullahoran Lower, Kilcogy, Co Cavan and Darren Redmond (25), from Caledon Road, East Wall, Dublin 3 are charged with false imprisonment and assault causing serious harm to Kevin Lunney (above) at Drumbrade, Ballinagh, Co Cavan on September 17th, 2019.
 Photograph: BBC Spotlight

-The High Court has granted bail to two men charged with the alleged assault and false imprisonment of Quinn Industrial Holdings (QIH) director Kevin Lunney.
+The High Court has granted bail to two men charged with the alleged assault and false imprisonment of Quinn Industrial Holdings (QIH) Director Kevin Lunney, despite Garda objections.

 Luke O’Reilly (66), from Mullahoran Lower, Kilcogy, Co Cavan and Darren Redmond (25), from Caledon Road, East Wall, Dublin 3 are charged with false imprisonment and assault causing serious harm to Mr Lunney at Drumbrade, Ballinagh, Co Cavan on September 17th, 2019.

+Mr Lunney (50), a father of six, was abducted close to his home in Co Fermanagh on the evening of September 17th as part of the ongoing campaign of violence and threats against executives at QIH.

+The businessman’s leg was broken, he was doused in bleach and the letters QIH were carved into his chest during a two-and-a-half hour ordeal before he was dumped on a roadside in Co Cavan.

-Mr O’Reilly and Mr Redmond appeared on Tuesday morning via video-link from Portlaoise Prison for the hearing and could each be seen wearing a face mask on the court’s large television screens.
+Mr O’Reilly and Mr Redmond appeared on Tuesday morning via video-link from Portlaoise Prison for the hearing and could each be seen wearing a face mask.

+Ruling on the application, Mr Justice Paul Burns said the abduction and assault of Mr Lunney constituted vicious, cruel and abhorrent criminal behaviour.
+“There is no doubt that the charges arising out of same must be viewed as extremely serious,” he said.

 The State had objected to bail on two grounds, arguing that if granted bail the accused men would interfere with the administration of justice and that they were also “flight risks”.

-Aoife O’Leary BL, for the Director of Public Prosecutions (DPP), said there was a strong circumstantial case to be made against both men.
+Aoife O’Leary BL, for the Director of Public Prosecutions (DPP), said there was a strong circumstantial case to be made against both men and there were no conditions upon which bail could be granted that would allay concerns.
 “These offences were intimidatory in nature and there is very strong evidence connecting these individuals to these offences,” she added.

 In reply, Michael Bowman SC for Mr Redmond and Mark Mulholland QC for Mr O’Reilly said that there was no evidential basis to justify their clients being refused bail.